ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 The important point to note about the `multiply` function is the nested function `f`.
 This is a closure.
 Look at how `f` uses the value of `n` which isn't actually passed as an explicit argument to `f`.
-Instead `f` picks it up from its environment - it's an argument to the `multiply` function and hence available within this function.
+Instead `f` picks it up from its environment; it's an argument to the `multiply` function and hence available within this function.

 This might sound straightforward, but let's look a bit closer at that